wJollie/Instructions/Instructions/README.md

 * Repository contains multiple descriptive commit messages.

-* Repository contains quality readme file with description, screenshot, and link to deployed application.
+* Repository contains a high-quality README with description and a link to a walkthrough video.

+### Bonus: +10 Points

+Fulfilling the following can add up to 10 points to your grade.
+Note that the highest grade you can achieve is still 100:

+* Application deletes a user's associated thoughts when the user is deleted.

 ## Review

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.

-* The URL of the GitHub repository, with a unique name and a readme describing the project.
+* The URL of the GitHub repository.
+Give the repository a unique name and include a README describing the project.

 ---
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.